pydio/pydio-doc-admin-guide/1_quick_start/0_requirements.md

 | Database Name                | Name of the mongo database                                                           | cells                     |
 | Connection String Parameters | Additional connection parameters passed via Mongo connection string query parameters | maxPoolSize=20&w=majority |

-Learn more about the [reasons to provide a MongoDB here](/configuring-mongo-storage).
+Learn more about the [reasons to provide a MongoDB here](./configuring-mongo-storage).

+**Supported Mongo Versions:** MongoDB has currently been tested with v5+

 ## Network requirements